Life As a History Professor

-History Professor Definition Teach courses in human history and historiography.
+History Professor Example Teach courses in human history and historiography.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

 What a History Professor Should Know